Optimal investment for participating insurance contracts under VaR-Regulation: Optimal investment under regulations

 \subsection{The VaR-constrained problem}

-As seen in the previous section, under the absence of regulation the equity holder will optimally choose a strategy which may lead to insolvency at maturity.
-In this case, the policyholder suffers severe losses since the terminal portfolio value may be zero for very bad market scenarios.
+As seen in the previous section, under the absence of regulation the insurer on behalf of the equity holders will optimally choose a strategy which may lead to insolvency at maturity.
+In this case, the policyholders suffer severe losses since the terminal portfolio value may be zero for very bad market scenarios.
 In practice, an appropriate investment must take some regulatory constraints into account.
 According to Solvency II, the insurance company needs to ensure that a VaR-type regulation (i.e., a default probability constraint) shall be satisfied.
-In addition, the insurance company is interested in achieving at least a target payment to serve the promised guaranteed amount to the policyholder.
-Therefore, the equity holder (the insurance company) has to choose an optimal dynamic portfolio under a VaR constraint, which can be stated as
+In addition, the insurance company is interested in achieving at least a target payment to serve the promised guaranteed amount to the policyholders.
+Therefore, the insurer has to choose an optimal dynamic portfolio under a VaR constraint, which can be stated as

-for some probability default level $0\le \beta<1$.
-It is clear that the introduction of a probabilistic constraint complicates the non-concave problem.
-In the spirit of the Lagrange method, it is natural to consider the following auxiliary utility function

-where $\lambda_2\ge 0$ is a multiplier.
-Problem \eqref{eq:const.1} boils down to maximize $\E[\wt{U}^j_{\lambda_2}(X_T)]$ over the set $\cX$.
-However, it is not clear at first sight how to link the optimality of the auxiliary utility function $\wt{U}_{\lambda_2}$ with the optimality of the initial utility function $\wt{U}$ under the VaR constraint as $\wt{U}_{\lambda_2}$ depends on $\lambda_2$, and different $\lambda_2$ will lead to different optimal solutions.
-However, a good choice for $\lambda_2$ should reflect the bindingness of VaR constraint.
-Below we show that this goal can be achieved using a special form of $\lambda_2$ which follows from a careful comparison of the local maximizers in the unconstrained problem.